semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.unified-dataset.md

 ### Why Not Unified by Default?

+- by keeping versioning out of a unified dataset, you can track evolution more granularly
+- perhaps a single unified version would trigger an endless cascade as a metadata update (calculated after everything else is bumped) would cause a new unified version, which would trigger another metadata update, which would trigger another unified version

 **Current separation benefits**:
 - **Node type detection**: Folder existence (`_ref/` vs `_data/`) indicates node type without parsing
 - **Granular access**: Clients can request specific components (meta-only, data-only)